PaloAltoNetworks/minemeld-core/docs/architecture.rst

 ----------------

 The core processing engine of MineMeld is based on DAG of nodes.
-Indicators are retrieved by source nodes (Sx in the pictures) and then pushed to downstream nodes via *update* messages.
+Indicators are retrieved by miner nodes (Mx in the pictures) and then pushed to downstream nodes via *update* messages.
 When an indicator stop being considered live, it is withdrawn sending a *withdraw* message to downstream nodes.

-Typically each node maintains its own table of live indicators, where the definition of *live* could change according to the node implementation.
+Typically each node maintains its own table of live indicators, where the definition of *live indicator* could change according to the node implementation.
 The processing engine could be thought as a graph of continuosly updating materialized views.

 .. image:: images/dag.png